SCIENCE!

 Pourous putty to close the top for just a bit.

-We safely returned them to their home in the lab after quick photos.
+home in the lab after quick photos.

 Neuroscience Club